TyW-98/data-collection-pipeline/README.md

     ```

 ## Conclusion
 In this project, a web scraper was developed using Python and Selenium.
 The web scraper can navigates through the hotel booking website, extract information of the hotels and save it to a JSON file.
 It is also able to scrape images of the hotel and save them locally.
 To ensure the reliability of the code, a set of unit tests were developed using `unittest` module and `hypothesis` library.
-This helped us identify and fix any bugs in our codebase.
+This helped us identify and fix any bugs in the codebase.

 In order for the scraper to be portable and easy to deploy, the scraper was containerised using Docker.
 This is done by creating a Dockerfile to build a Docker image that includes all the dependencies needed to run the scraper.
 Lastly, a continous integration and continous deployment (CI/CD) pipeline that automatically builds and push the Docker image to DockerHub whenever there is a push to the main branch of the repository was setup, where the Docker login details are securely stored using Github Secrets.